Designated marksman rifle: Sights

-Some designated marksman rifles will have some type of optical sight with a higher magnification level than the standard issue rifle.
-For example, the SDM-R issued to the United States Army is fitted with a Trijicon 4× ACOG, while the standard-issue M4 carbine is equipped with an unmagnified Aimpoint CompM2 or CompM4.
+Some designated marksman rifles will have some type of optical sight with a higher magnification level than the standard-issue rifle.
+For example, the Squad Designated Marksman Rifle issued to U.S. Army marksmen is frequently fitted with a Trijicon 4× ACOG, while the standard-issue M4 carbine is often equipped with an unmagnified Aimpoint CompM2 or CompM4.
 Commonly, the sighting system will be the only difference between the standard rifle and the designated marksman rifle, as is the case with the F88S DMR issued to the Australian Army.

-Sniper rifles often have even greater magnification than designated marksman rifles outfitted with magnification, for example, the M110 SASS used by the United States Army, is equipped with a Leupold 3.5-10× variable-power scope.
-However, some designated marksman rifles, such as the Mk 12 Special Purpose Rifle or the USMC Squad Advanced Marksman Rifle are fitted with scopes with similar magnification.
+Sniper rifles tend to have even greater magnification than designated marksman rifles, fitting their increased effective range in comparison, as is the case with the M110 SASS used by the U.S. Army, equipped with a Leupold 3.5-10× variable-power scope.
+However, some designated marksman rifles, such as the Mk 12 Special Purpose Rifle or the Squad Advanced Marksman Rifle are fitted with scopes with similar magnification.

 Barrels

 In some cases, the designated marksman rifle will have a longer barrel than the standard issued rifle.
-For example, until October 2015, when the M4 carbine was approved as the new standard issue rifle, the M16A4 rifle was still standard issue throughout the United States Marine Corps.
-The barrel on the Mk 12 Special Purpose Rifle, the current rifle used by the squad designated marksman in the USMC, is only 500 mm (18 in) long - 50 mm (2 in) shorter than the barrel on the standard rifle.
+For example, until October 2015, when the M4 carbine was approved as the new standard-issue rifle, the M16A4 rifle was still standard issue throughout the United States Marine Corps.
+The barrel on the Mk 12 Special Purpose Rifle, the current rifle used by the squad designated marksman in the USMC, is only 457 mm (18 in) long - 50 mm (2 in) shorter than the barrel on the standard rifle.
 This is no longer the case, however, as the M4 carbine has a barrel length of only 370 mm (14.5 in).
 Also, some rifles, such as the F88S Austeyr, have a barrel that is the same length as the standard service rifle.
 The FD-200 has an accurized barrel, also found on designated marksman rifles.

 Most sniper rifles, such as the Accuracy International Arctic Warfare, have a barrel with a length of 610 mm (24 in) or greater.
 Only the Dragunov sniper rifle (SVD) and similar designated marksman rifles have a barrel of this length.
 The designated marksman rifles based on the M14 have barrels 460–560 mm (18–22 in) long.